h4ckfu/magical_universe/README.md

 # Awesome Python Features Explained Using the World of Magic

-I heard about this project on: https://talkpython.fm/ I have also read Dan Baders book https://dbader.org/products/python-tricks-book/

-I am also in to Machine learning so I checked out: https://github.com/zotroneneis/
+I heard about this project on: https://talkpython.fm/ and I have also read Dan Baders book https://dbader.org/products/python-tricks-book/ and I am also into Machine learning so I checked out: https://github.com/zotroneneis/

 I wanted to read this code and play around with it, so forked it here....